-Program Length - 11.1 months (48 weeks) of contact time scheduled over approximately 12 months
+Program Level - Undergraduate diploma Program Length - 11.1 months (48 weeks) of contact time scheduled over approximately 12 months

-Tuition and fees: \$20,976 Books and supplies: \$0 On-campus room & board: not offered
+HOW MUCH WILL THIS PROGRAM COST ME?
+Tuition and fees: \$21,624 Books and supplies: \$0 On-campus room & board: not offered WHAT OTHER COSTS ARE THERE FOR THIS PROGRAM?